 2. Not customizing product titles

-The title is one of the most crucial things when it comes to product marketing in any marketplace or in shopping campaigns.
+The title is one of the most crucial things when it comes to product marketing in any marketplace, be it Amazon, Etsy, eBay, Walmart, Rakuten USA, etc., an online store built with Shopify, Magento, and WooCommerce, or in shopping campaigns.
 But sellers tend to forget about that when they export data from their stores to Google Shopping.

 Posting product ads with generic titles like “Rubber Boots” is not a way to go.
 This real-life case study by a retail performance advertising company Crealytics confirms this statement with its findings.